 When certain aquatic plants are submerged, they simply take their air for breathing along with them.
-They thus are able to survive under water for many months
+They thus are able to survive under water for many months.
+Soon, scientists intend to artificially construct surfaces resembling those of the aquatic plants.
+These may allow ships to glide through the water as if carried by air, resulting in fuel economies

 "It is quite spectacular what nature comes up with", says Thomas Schimmel.
 At the Karlsruhe Institute of Technology (KIT), physics professor Schimmel is working on a new project that focuses specifically on this retained layer of air.
 Soon he and his team intend to artificially construct surfaces resembling those of the aquatic plants.
 These may allow ships to glide through the water as if carried by air, resulting in fuel economies.